lwiddershoven/spring-gateway/README.md

 ## Spring

 Spring apps are going to be generated with start.spring.io on the now current version.
+We use Java 17 for the  java apps, and 16 for Kotlin as the maven plugin cannot handle Java 17 in the pom.

+## Arch

+Images are unfortunately not build using mvn spring-boot:build-image.
+I had hoped that would work but the applications have the weirdest startup problems when running in Docker.
+They compile and build fine; it's just that they cannot parse classes or files correctly.
+Weird.

+So, instead I'm using my own simple Dockerfile with _Amazon Corretto_ which has as an X86 build for you, and an ARM64 build for my Apple M1 Mac Mini.

+If you think this was a painfull discovery you would be right.
+Automated magic - like x86 interpretation on the m1 mac - is awesome if it works but hell to find out what is wrong when it does not work for you.

 ## Run

 First build the infrastructure components:
-- spring-discovery: mvn spring-boot:build-image
+- spring-discovery: mvm clean verify ; docker build -t leonw/springdiscovery .

 Then run the infrastructure docker-compose to start:
 - Hachicorp consul for proper properties management (spring cloud config would be another option) (http://localhost:8500)